Windsor station (California): History

-Sonoma–Marin Area Rail Transit is constructing an extension to Windsor, with service further north to Healdsburg station and Cloverdale station in a future phase.
+Sonoma–Marin Area Rail Transit constructed an extension to Windsor, with service further north to Healdsburg station and Cloverdale station in a future phase.
 The 3 mi extension is expected to cost $55 million: $20 million from Road Repair and Accountability Act funds, $30 million in Regional Measure 3 funds, and a $5 million federal grant.
 In September 2018, the SMART board approved $24 million in construction contracts, with service to Windsor expected to begin in late 2021 or early 2022.
 In 2020 the project completion was delayed to later in 2022 as funding from a recent bridge toll increase was withheld pending litigation.
 By spring of 2022 the SMART extension was 30% complete, but the lawsuit related to toll increases as well as a separate suit regarding use of the right-of-way had delayed the station's opening indefinitely.

 The lawsuit was dismissed in January 2023, freeing up $40 million for SMART, and the agency received a $34 million state grant in February.
 At that time, SMART intended to wait until June 2023 to determine whether it would have sufficient funding to combine a further extension to Healdsburg with the completion of the Windsor extension.
 If the full $113 million in additional grants is received, Windsor service would begin in 2025 or 2026, and Healdsburg service by 2027.
+In June 2023, the agency received a $30 million state grant, sufficient to complete the Windsor extension.
+Construction resumed in late 2023 with an expected opening date of 2025.

+The station opened for passenger service on May 31, 2025, with a grand-opening ceremony on June 13.
+On June 23, 2025, three early-morning trips were temporarily cut back from Windsor to Sonoma County Airport because residents objected to train horns.
+They resumed on August 5 after a quiet zone was implemented.